vickypearce/vickypearce.github.io/index.md

 Hey, I like making things sometimes those things are really elaborate sim houses that my sims never properly appreciate.

 ## What this blog is
 This blog is going to be a place where I share my dev experience.
+It's going to be a basic, "hey this is what I learned while doing this" and hopefully give anyone whose reading this a few connections to other things they may not have made on their own.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1NTI5NDA3Ml19
+eyJoaXN0b3J5IjpbLTEyODQyMDgyNjZdfQ==
 -->